-I was born and raised in Northern California.
-It was a fantastic place to grow up: the Sierra Nevadas were on the horizon, the American River Canyon was right below the house.
+Christopher was born and raised in Northern California.
+It was a fantastic place to grow up: the Sierra Nevada mountains were on the horizon; the American River Canyon was right below the house.
 Many a day, and sometimes nights, was spent down there.
-I was lucky to have parents who always questioned the party line.
-I also grew up with huge map of the world on his wall.
+He was lucky to have parents who always questioned the party line.
+He also grew up with a huge map of the world on his wall.

 When Christopher got old enough, he checked himself out of high school, slaved away in some manual labor jobs (including on the railroad, but mostly digging trenches and hauling lumber around construction sites), and finally bought a backpack and travelled the Pacific.
 It was his first visit to where he now calls home, 35 years in the past when his hair was halfway down his back, and much thicker.

 Christopher lived in the UK for almost 15 years, and his grown daughters are still there.
 Then Alaska … what an incredibly beautiful place!
 He had a favorite glacier, as you do.
 He got to watch bears and eagles, as well as a year in the total dark (or light) of the arctic.
 And (back) to New Zealand, now three passports in hand, in a way only those circles tend to happen in life.